kubernetes/community/contributors/devel/pull-requests.md

 It's better to get confirmation beforehand.
 There are two ways to do this:

 - Make a proposal doc (in docs/proposals; for example [the QoS proposal](http://prs.k8s.io/11713)), or reach out to the affected special interest group (SIG).
-Here's a [list of SIGs](https://github.com/kubernetes/community/blob/master/sig-list.md).
+Here's a [list of SIGs](https://github.com/kubernetes/community/blob/master/sig-list.md)
-- Coordinate your effort with [SIG Docs](https://github.com/kubernetes/community/tree/master/sig-docs) ahead of time.
+- Coordinate your effort with [SIG Docs](https://github.com/kubernetes/community/tree/master/sig-docs) ahead of time
-- Make a sketch PR (e.g., just the API or Go interface) Write or code up just enough to express the idea and the design and why you made those choices.
+- Make a sketch PR (e.g., just the API or Go interface).
+Write or code up just enough to express the idea and the design and why you made those choices

-Or, do both.
+Or, do all of the above.

 Be clear about what type of feedback you are asking for when you submit a proposal doc or sketch PR.